kmlv/_mkdocs_reveal/hft_doc_slides/docs/index.md

 --------------------------------------------------------

-## Production Experiments:
+## Production

 * Results are interesting but far from conclusive.

+* We will run production sessions:
+    * With current parameters.
-* We will run production sessions with these and other parameter configurations, (e.g. stressful periods), and robustness checks (e.g. not showing other traders’ speed status or spread) etc.
+    * With other parameters (e.g. stressful periods)
+    * With robustness checks (e.g. not showing other traders’ speed status or spread).

-* More importantly, we are implementing IEX and EBS variants of the CDA.
+* We are implementing IEX and EBS variants of the CDA.

 * We need feedback!